curzel-it/kivy-material-ui/README.md

 # kivy-material-ui
 Bunch of classes, layouts and images I use in my projects.

-### Code and documentation
-I've documented almost everything, so this is good...
+I've documented almost everything, so this is good.

 ### Custom kivy theme
 You will need to replace the 'defaulttheme-0.png' with mine.